Christijan Albers: Team principal at Caterham F1 (2014)

-On 2 July 2014 Tony Fernandes sold the Caterham F1 Team to a consortium of Swiss-Middle Eastern investors.
+On 2 July 2014, Tony Fernandes sold the Caterham F1 Team to a consortium of Swiss-Middle Eastern investors.
 Subsequently, team principal Cyril Abiteboul stepped down and Albers was given his position in the team by the consortium.
 He ran the team on a day-to-day basis until Caterham collapsed following the 2014 Abu Dhabi Grand Prix.

 Return to DTM

 Albers driving an Audi at Norisring in 2008.

-Christijan Albers returned to the DTM-series in December 2007 as the Dutchman was invited by the Audi-team of Futurecom TME for a week of testing in Jerez de la Frontera.
+Albers returned to the DTM-series in December 2007 as the Dutchman was invited by the Audi-team of Futurecom TME for a week of testing in Jerez de la Frontera.
 He tested for this team again on the Mugello Circuit in early March.

-Christijan Albers was confirmed as a race driver for the Futurecom TME race team for 2008.
+Albers was confirmed as a race driver for the Futurecom TME race team for 2008.
 He raced alongside Katherine Legge in a 2006 Specification Audi A4 DTM.

 Albers is the Netherlands's most successful driver in the DTM series, finishing as runner-up in the 2003 championship.

 Sportscar racing

 It was announced on 9 October 2008 that Albers would be racing with Audi Sport North America in the American Le Mans Series.
-He piloted the #1 R10 TDI, partnered with Emanuele Pirro at Laguna Seca, the ALMS final round.
+He piloted the No. 1 R10 TDI, partnered with Emanuele Pirro at Laguna Seca, the ALMS final round.
 This was another step by Audi to bring youth to their Le Mans programs, following Marcel Fässler's two races in the R10.
 He finished this race in second place behind the #2 car from the same team.

-He moved into the Le Mans Series for the 2009 season, moving to the customer Audi team, run by Colin Kolles.
+Albers moved into the Le Mans Series for the 2009 season, moving to the customer Audi team, run by Colin Kolles.